 Often, self-doubt about one's capacity to cope with certain situations prompts anxiety.
 These

 People who struggle with anxiety feel limited and bound by this emotional state.
-Many times a person who is in the middle of an anxious moment becomes immobilized.
-This can cause social challenges, relational, and occupational challenges which causes them to live within these limitations to avoid pain and uneasiness.
+Many times a person who is in the middle of an anxious episode becomes immobilized.
+This can cause social, relational, and occupational challenges which may compel a person to live within limitations to avoid pain and uneasiness.

-A very restricted life seems to be the only option for the woman with this struggle.
-Although, she often desires and dreams of it being otherwise, she is quickly brought back to reality by impending concern.
+A very restricted life often feels like the only option for the woman with this struggle.
+Although, she desires and dreams of it being otherwise, she is quickly brought back to reality by impending concern.
 It is a continuous and weary cycle.

 Her realization that she cannot overcome this trial on her own is correct.
 Self-help techniques offer no lasting remedy.
 Whatever the source of the original trouble, the problem can always be traced back to one root issue: the frailty of the human spirit.